sdtemple/pblas/README.md

 * made the option of numerous patient zeros;
 * and supplemented code for simulation studies, MCMC samplers, and real data analyses.

+See [this video](https://youtu.be/jv1vYEU-VNA) for my oral exam on this research.
 Some functions exist to reproduct the results of Stockdale, et al. (2019).
 Practitioners should use:

 * `pbla_std` for complex SEMs;